chhiara/git-annex-tutorial/README.md

 ```shell
 $ git remote add my-desktop user@<local-ip>:data-annex/
 ```
-The same should be done in the repository on your local machine: UniServer has to be added as git remote.
+The same should be done in the repository on your local machine: UniServer's repository has to be added as git remote.
 This command is run on the local repository.
 ```shell
 $ git remote add uniserver <user>@<remote-ip>:/home/chiara/data-annex/
 ```